mmckelvy/use-form/README.md

 `values` are the seralized values from the form.

-`errors` is an object with two properties: `fieldErrors`, or errors for individual fields, and `generalErrors`, errors usually resulting from a Joi schema validation run that don't apply to individual fields.
+`errors` is an object with two properties: `fieldErrors`, errors for individual fields, and `generalErrors`, errors resulting from a Joi schema validation run that don't apply to individual fields.

 #### Modifying fields
 `handleChange` should take care of your general `onChange` handlers.
 Simply pass `handleChange` to your input's `onChange` property and useForm will take care of the rest.